-The Local Authority (LA) is consulting on a proposal relating to the High Needs Block (HNB) funding for April 2020 onwards.
+The Local Authority (LA) undertook a consultation on a proposal relating to the High Needs Block (HNB) funding for April 2020 onwards.
+This consultation ended on the 10 July 2019.
 The HNB is the funding provided by the government for the LA to support pupils with SEND, Alternative Provision and a range of SEND services.

-The consultation contains a range of proposals relating to SEND provision, largely concerning:
+The consultation contained a range of proposals relating to SEND provision, largely concerning: